DEFRA/geographical-indications-register-prototype/app/views/fcrm-1/README.txt

 The code for this is constructed from the FCRM spreadsheet on Google docs: https://docs.google.com/spreadsheets/d/1k_LeEV8n2Lz2-hhT7Y7yV9Q3vsSzLW0kDPE6EBnYyJY/edit#gid=0

+IMPORTANT: If you re-make the filters, remove the comma after the last item in each filter list

 The page contents are stored in the spreadsheet CONTENT-DATA tab: https://docs.google.com/spreadsheets/d/1k_LeEV8n2Lz2-hhT7Y7yV9Q3vsSzLW0kDPE6EBnYyJY/edit#gid=1250238902 This is converted to JSON using: